macccorehenni/OCStories/Celesteia/Celesteia.md

 Leader nods.
 "I don't know what she would do, since Light and I kinda keep her in check.
 Light, anyways."

 "So, why?
 Why do you not follow him?"
-Celesteia walks towards the window, observing all the poor souls who ended up on the dark side of the moon, and felt a
+Celesteia walks towards the window, observing all the poor souls who ended up on the dark side of the moon, and felt a almost _pity_  for the god.

+"Okay, I'll help, Leader." she said, after a moment of reflection.
+She felt so similar to him— after all, he had no family either, just like her.
+He felt alone, just as she did.
+"What will happen if you don't continue to live, Leader?" she said after another minute.
+"Would… Earth die?"
+"Yes, unfortunately.